systemjs/systemjs/docs/module-formats.md

 By default when not set, automatic regular-expression-based detection is used.

+#### Module format detection

+Module format detection is never completely accurate, which is why setting the format via meta-configuration is encouraged.

+The module format detection happens in the following order:
+* System.register / System.registerDynamic
+  If the source code starts with a number of comments, followed by `System.register` or `System.registerDynamic` as the first line of code.
+* ES modules
+  The source is only detected as an ES module if it contains explicit module syntax - valid `import` or `export` statements.
+* AMD modules
+  The precence of a valid AMD `define` statement in the code.
+* CommonJS modules
+  The precence of `require(...)` or `exports` / `module.exports` assigments
+* Global
+  This is the fallback module format after all the above fail.

 > Note that ES6 modules are detected via the presence of `import` and `export` module syntax and no other features at all.
 This is because the transpilation applies to the module format specifically, not the language.

-It is typically advisable to set the module format where possible.

 ### Inter-Format Dependencies